 - Eat a balanced diet, and try to avoid extra-sugary treats.
 Nutritious foods such as raw vegetables, plain yogurt, cheese, or fruit can help keep your smile healthy.

 - Remember to schedule regular checkups with our office every six months for a professional teeth cleaning.

-- Ask Dr. Powell or Dr. Tiller about dental sealants: protective plastic coatings that can be applied to the chewing surfaces of the back teeth where decay often starts.
+- Ask Dr. Diemer or Dr. Tiller about dental sealants: protective plastic coatings that can be applied to the chewing surfaces of the back teeth where decay often starts.

 - If you play sports, be sure to ask us about special mouthguards designed to protect your smile.

 If it’s been six months since your last dental checkup, then it’s time to contact our practice and schedule your next appointment!

 If you often wake up with jaw pain, earaches, or headaches, or if you find yourself clenching or grinding your teeth, you may have a common condition called bruxism.

 Although the causes of bruxism are not really known, several factors may be involved.
 Stressful situations at home, school, or work, problems in sleeping, an abnormal bite, and crooked or missing teeth may contribute to bruxism.
 Many people do not even know that they grind their teeth, as it often occurs when one is sleeping.
 If not corrected, bruxism can lead to broken teeth, cracked teeth, damaged restorations, or even tooth loss.

 There is an easy, non-invasive treatment for bruxism: nightguards.
 Nightguards are an easy way to prevent the wear and damage that teeth-grinding cause over time.
 Custom-made by your dentist from soft material to fit your teeth, a nightguard is inserted over your top or bottom arch and prevents contact with the opposing teeth.

 Preventing Problems Before They Start